 - Mathematics, annually in grades 3-8

 - Reading, annually in grades 3-8

 - Writing, including spelling and grammar, in grades 4 and 7

 - Science in grades 5 and 8

+- Social Studies in grade 8

 Successful performance on the reading and math assessments in grades 5 and 8 is required by law in order for the student to be promoted to the next grade level.
-See Promotion and Retention on page 42 for additional information.
+For the 2011-2012 school year only, this requirement will be waived.
+See Promotion and Retention for additional information.